Linus4/eldritchinstinct/main.typ

 *Rosalie:* Let’s hide in one of the rooms, wait for him to run past and then go back the other way.

-*Warden:* Sounds like a WIL save to me. _Arlene fails, but Rosalie scores a critical success._ The watchman runs straight past Rosalie, but notices Arlene’s bag sticking out behind the corner just in time.
+*Warden:* Sounds like a WIL save to me. _Arlene fails, but Rosalie scores a critical success._ The watchman runs straight past Rosalie, but just notices Arlene’s bag sticking out behind the corner.
 There are a few rows of these queue line dividers between you and the exit.
 Rosalie, you are already quite far ahead, do you want to help Arlene out?

 *Rosalie:* Yes, I will hold up the last divider for her.